[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 Daily, Mark and Brian remain loyal to their long time fans while continuing to gain a newer and broader following.

-Listen to Mark and Brian from KLOS, Disney's FM station in Los Angeles.
+Listen to Mark and Brian archive shows from Los Angeles?
+Contact KLOS, Disney's once-owned FM station in California.
 KLOS is sister station of News-Talk KABC (790 AM).
+The ABC Television Network -- that is still part of Disney -- is network home of CMA Awards and the new "Nashville" TV series.

 The information on Mark and Brian was first prepared at Disney's Los Angeles station and reviewed by Dr. Foote with Mary and Luther, Mark Thompson's parents of Florence, in the Pine Street MultiMedia Lab, Communications Building,LA billboard promoted